Understand the fast-paced world of insurance and risk management

 Numeracy skills and technical acumen may also be favoured depending on the specific nature of the role in question, giving this industry wide-ranging appeal to graduates from all kinds of backgrounds.

 Bright Network is actively assisting students and graduates in finding insurance/risk management careers by guiding them towards an exciting variety of related grad schemes.
-Check out the range of opportunities here, and start making a name for yourself in the insurance and risk management industry as soon as you’ve stepped out of uni.
+Check out our range of graduate schemes to start making a name for yourself in the insurance and risk management industry as soon as you’ve stepped out of university.